dogweather/forkful/content/en/elixir/dates-and-times/parsing-a-date-from-a-string.md

   \ of dates and times into Elixir's native date structures, allowing for more\u2026"
 lastmod: '2024-03-13T22:44:59.790626-06:00'
 model: gpt-4-0125-preview
-summary: "Parsing a date from a string in Elixir involves converting text representations\
-  \ of dates and times into Elixir's native date structures, allowing for more\u2026"
+summary: Parsing a date from a string in Elixir involves converting text representations of dates and times into Elixir's native date structures, allowing for more flexible manipulation, comparison, and formatting of date and time values.
 title: Parsing a date from a string
 weight: 30
 ---